 The water mass characteristic of the Grand Bank are typical of sub-polar waters, with the presence of a cold intermediate layer (CIL) formed during winter, and which last throughout the year until the late fall.
 The CIL (defined as water <0°C) extends to the ocean bottom in the northern areas of 3LNO, covering the bottom with sub-zero temperatures.
-The CIL is thus a reliable index of ocean climate conditions in this area.
+The CIL properties are reliable indices of ocean climate conditions in this area.
 Bottom temperatures are higher in southern regions of 3NO reaching $1 - 4^{\circ}$ C, mainly due to atmospheric forcing and along the slopes of the banks below 200 m depth due to the presence of Labrador Slope Water.
 On the southern slopes of the Grand Bank in Div.
 30 bottom temperatures may reach $4 - 8^{\circ}$ C due to the influence of warm slope water from the Gulf Stream.
 The general circulation in this region consists of the relatively strong offshore Labrador Current at the shelf break and a considerably weaker branch near the coast in the Avalon Channel.
 Currents over the banks are very weak and the variability often exceeds the mean flow.

 The different composite indices for NAFO division 3LNO (Grand banks) are presented in Figure 5.
 Many time series are available in this well sampled region.
-The ocean climate index (Figure 5A) is the average of 12 individual time series of standardized ocean temperature anomalies: sea surface temperatures (SSTs) for Divs.
+The ocean climate index (Figure 5A) is the average of 12 individual time series of standardized ocean temperature anomalies: sea surface temperatures (SSTs) for Divis.
 3L, 3N and 3O, vertically average ocean temperature (0-176 m) at Station 27, CIL volumes on hydrographic sections Seal Island, Bonavista and inshore Flemish Cap (FC-01 to FC-20), and mean bottom temperature in 3LNO for spring and fall.
-All these variables are presented in Cyr et al. (2022).
+All these variables are presented in Cyr et al. (2024).
 See Figure 1 for geographical location of the different NAFO divisions, location of Station 27 (purple star) and hydrographic sections (red transects).

-Spring phytoplankton bloom initiation and magnitude indices for the 2003-2020 period are derived from two satellite boxes (Northern Grand Bank [NGB], and Southeast Shoal [SES]; see Fig. 2A for boxes location).
-Zooplankton abundance and biomass indices for the 1999-2020 period are derived from two oceanographic sections (3L portion of the Flemish Cap [FC] section, and Southeastern Grand Bank [SEGB] section) and one high-frequency monitoring site (Station 27 [S27]; see Fig. 2B for the location oceanographic sections and high-frequency monitoring sites).
+Indices for the spring phytoplankton bloom timing and intensity for the 2003-2023 period are derived from two polygons (Northern Grand Bank [NGB], and Southeast Shoal [SES]; see Fig. 2A for polygon locations).
+Zooplankton abundance and biomass indices for the 1999-2023 period are derived from two oceanographic sections (3L portion of the Flemish Cap [FC] section, and Southeastern Grand Bank [SEGB] section) and one high-frequency monitoring site (Station 27 [S27]; see Fig. 2B for the location oceanographic sections and high-frequency monitoring sites).
 The FC section is generally sampled in spring (Apr-May), Summer(Jul-Aug) and fall (Nov-Dec), while SEGB is sampled in spring and fall only.
 On most years, S27 is occupied on average 2-4 times monthly between from March through December.
-Limited research vessel availability in 2021 resulted in the cancellation of the spring and fall AZMP surveys.
-Furthermore, zooplankton collection at S27 was limited to one sample per month from April through December.
-Consequently, the calculation of the 2021 zooplankton indices was based on a limited number of data (FC summer only and nine S27 samples) and should be interpreted with caution.
+In 2023, both sections were occupied according to standard AZMP sampling protocol in addition to 33 occupations of S27 between January 8th and November 29th.

 The ocean climate index in Divs.
-3LNO (Fig. 3A) has remained mostly above normal between the late 1990s and 2013, reaching a peak in 2011.
-The index has returned to normal conditions between 2014 and 2019 (except for 2015 and 2017 that was below normal).
-In 2020 and 2021, the ocean climate index was back to above normal value, reaching in 2021 the second highest value of the entire time series started in 1985 (only 2011 was warmest).
+3LNO (Fig. 3A) was well below normal (indicative of cold conditions) between the mid-1980s and the mid-1990s.
+Following this cold period, the index was mostly normal to above normal between the late 1990s and 2013 (with the exception of 2009 that was below normal), reaching a peak in 2011.
+The index returned to normal conditions between 2014 and 2017 (except for 2016 was normal).
+While years 2020 to 2022 were well above normal (including 2021 and 2020, respectively the warmest and second warmest years on record for this time series started in 1985), the index returned to normal values in 2023.